IINovaIl/Vencord-css-snippets/README.md

 # Vencord CSS Snippets

-A collection of CSS snippets for [Vencord](https://vencord.dev/), hosted via GitHub Pages so your Quick CSS editor stays clean.
+A collection of CSS snippets i use in [Vencord](https://vencord.dev/), put on here to keep my css editor clean.

 ---

+---
-## Adding a new snippet
+~ ## Adding a new snippet ~

 1. Create a folder under `snippets/` named after your snippet (PascalCase recommended).
 2. Add a `.css` file inside it with the same name.